ikmb/TOFU-MAaPO/README.md

 TOFU-MAaPO can download metagenomes from NCBI SRA by SRA IDs.
 These can be Project, Sample or Run IDs.
 For this you need to get an account at NCBI and create your personal NCBI API key from NCBI.
 You can get your NCBI API key by going to NCBI -> Account -> [Account Settings](https://ncbi.nlm.nih.gov/account/settings/) -> API Key Management.

-Create a directory to work in if you haven't done it before:
+Create a directory to work in if you haven't done so earlier:
 ```
 mkdir -p ${HOME}/tofu-quickstart && cd ${HOME}/tofu-quickstart
 ```